Procurement Services (7000) Procedures

 .320 Procurements Performed by the Office of Procurement Services

-The Office of Procurement Services is responsible for procuring goods and services valued at more than $5,000, purchases costing less than $5,000 if requested by department, sole source purchases, restricted items, Equipment Trust Fund at $5,000 and above, and services (as detailed on the Procurement Services Webpage).
+The Office of Procurement Services is responsible for procuring goods and services valued at $5,000 or more, purchases costing less than $5,000 if requested by department, sole source purchases, restricted items, Equipment Trust Fund at $5,000 and above, and services (as detailed on the Procurement Services Webpage).

-Procurement Services forwards copies of the Direct Order to the selected vendor.
-Requesting department can access the Direct Order through the eVA Procurement System.
+When Procurement issues a solicitation for a specific good or service, the buyer in Procurement Services will often issue the eVA Direct Order to document the award made at the completion of the competitive solicitation process.
+The buyer seeks approval prior to aware to ensure the price does not exceed the department's funds.
+Procurement will ensure the vendor receives copies of the Direct Order.
+Procurement Services will keep the department informed in regards to the issuing of a Direct Order.
+The requesting department may access the Direct Order through the eVA Procurement System.
 The amount indicated on the Direct Order issued supersedes the Purchase Requisition.
 The originating department should use the dollar amount of the Direct Order, not the Purchase Requisition, for budget reconciliation purposes.

 .321 Sole Source Purchases

-Sole source procurements costing more than $5,000 require a written justification.
-Departments requesting sole source purchases costing more than $5,000 should prepare an electronic (eVA) Purchase Requisition and attach a justification using the standard form provided by Procurement Services (see “FORMS” on the Procurement Services website) for the sole source request.
+Sole source procurements costing $5,000 or more require a written justification.
+Departments requesting sole source purchases costing $5,000 or more should prepare an electronic (eVA) Purchase Requisition and attach a justification using the standard form provided by Procurement Services (see “FORMS” on the Procurement Services website) for the sole source request.

 .322 Restricted Purchases